bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

         title="YouTube video player" width="900" height="500" ></iframe>
 </div>

-## Listening events
+## The Input: Listening Events

-Every time a customer listens to a song, the system emits a listening event containing the ids of album, artist and track to an Apache Kafka topic.
+Every time a customer listens to a song, the system emits a listening event containing the ids of album, artist and track.
-The system further attaches metadata like the timestamp to the event.
+The system additionally attaches metadata such as the timestamp to the event.
-Then, a Kafka Streams application processes it for the customer profile creation.
+Later, a Kafka Streams application processes it for the customer profile creation.

 ```json title="Exemplary listening events"
 {"userId": 402, "artistId": 7, "albumId": 17147, "trackId": 44975, "timestamp": 1568052379}